 Where did Sarah get her outfit in that photo?

 I rarely know where my own clothing comes from, let alone Sarah’s.
-You’re welcome to ask about a particular item she’s wearing via the comments section in the pertinent post, but the easiest way to get an answer is probably via a message on her Instagram.
+You’re welcome to ask about a particular item she’s wearing via the comments section in the pertinent post.

 If you’re looking for more generalized ideas of what she wears, why, and whether it’s actually comfortable, she has a What to Wear to Disneypost that goes over a lot.

-That covers the 10 most frequently-asked questions about Walt Disney World that come to mind right now.
+That covers some of the most frequently-asked questions about Walt Disney World that come to mind right now.
 If you have other questions to which you cannot find the answer elsewhere on the blog, please feel free to post them in the comments below.

 Even if you do not have a question, but know of a particular common question that is not (yet) addressed by the blog, please feel free to pose that below, too.
 I’ll pull the best/most common questions up from the comments and add to this post, or I’ll write entirely new blog posts to address other questions.